Combinatorics on Number Walls and the $P(t)$-adic Littlewood Conjecture: From Counterexamples to -LC to Counterexamples to -LC

 The Author is grateful to his supervisor Faustin Adiceam for his consistent support, supervision and advice throughout the duration of this project.
 Furthermore, the Author acknowledges the financial support of the Heilbronn Institute.

-\section{From Counterexamples to $t$-LC to Counterexamples to $p(t)$-LC}
+\section{From Counterexamples to $t$-LC to Counterexamples to $P(t)$-LC}

-This chapter is dedicated to proving Theorem \ref{mainresult}; namely that a counterexample to $t$-LC implies a counterexample to $p(t)$-LC for any irreducible $p(t)$.
-Throughout this section, it is assumed that the field $\mathbb{K}$ is finite with cardinality $q$.
-If $\mathbb{K}$ is infinite, the only difference is the absolute value, as mentioned in (\ref{inf_field_abs}).
-Decomposing the polynomial $N(t)$ as $p(t) N'(t)$ for $N'(t)\in\F_q[t]$ coprime to $p(t)$, the equation in (\ref{tlc}) is rephrased as Due to the infimum being over all polynomials $N'(t)$ and natural numbers $k$, it is simple to see that $N'(t)$ being coprime to $p(t)$ is not required.
-Throughout this section, $p(t)\in\F_q[t]$ is an irreducible polynomial, $m:=\deg_t(p(t))$ and every norm is taken with respect to the variable $t$.
+This section is dedicated to proving Theorem \ref{mainresult}; namely that a counterexample to $t$-LC implies a counterexample to $P(t)$-LC for any irreducible $P(t)$.
+The proof is completed over a generic field $\K$.
+Throughout the proof, $q$ is equal to the cardinality of $\K$ when $\K$ is finite, and to 2 otherwise. \\

+Decomposing the polynomial $N(t)$ as $P(t)^k\cdot N'(t)$ for $N'(t)\in\K[t]$ coprime to $P(t)$, the equation central to $P(t)$-LC, namely (\ref{tlc}), is rephrased as Due to the infimum being over all polynomials $N'(t)$ and natural numbers $k$, it is simple to see that $N'(t)$ being coprime to $P(t)$ is not required.
+Throughout this section, $P(t)\in\F_q[t]$ is an irreducible polynomial, $d(P):=\deg(P(t))$ and every norm is taken with respect to the variable $t$.
+The following lemma is at the heart of the proof of Theorem \ref{mainresult}.
+Note that it differs from Theorem \ref{mainresult}, as the infimum in equation (\ref{inf5}) below is taken over all polynomials in $\K[P(t)]$, not in $\K[t]$.